*Source of claim SH can remove it.

 - Once you think you have figured out which item from the list is the potential culprit, select it and then click on the button at the top that says Uninstall/Change.

 - Follow the prompts from the uninstallation wizard that will likely open but remember to NOT CLICK YES if this dialog box pops-up on your screen:

 - This is intended to trick you into installing more malware and/or unwanted software on your computer so you must select the NO option.

-- After you are done with the uninstallation, you must restart the computer so that any changes made to the system would be applied.
+- After you are done with the Quick Driver Updater uninstallation, you must restart the computer so that any changes made to the system would be applied.
 If after that the malware still seems to be present on the computer, please, refer to the steps that will be listed below.

 A good rule of thumb when troubleshooting any problem on your computer is to do it from within Safe Mode.
 Therefore, the first step here would be to enable Safe Mode on your PC.
-When Safe Mode is enabled on a computer, only the most important and essential processes are allowed to run, hopefully leaving anything that may be related to the problem disabled.
-If you are not sure how you can enable Safe Mode on your machine, follow the steps from this guide.
+When Safe Mode is enabled on a computer, only the most important and essential processes are allowed to run, hopefully leaving anything that may be related to the Quick Driver Updater problem disabled.

 WARNING!
 READ CAREFULLY BEFORE PROCEEDING!